binaryage/totalfinder-web/system-integrity-protection.md

 I'm not encouraging you to turn System Integrity Protection off.
 Your machine may be less secure with it off.
 It is entirely your decision.
 </div>

-## How to modify System Integrity Protection
+## How to partially disable System Integrity Protection

-You must boot into the Recovery OS.
+You must boot into the [Recovery OS](https://support.apple.com/en-us/HT201314).
 You do this by restarting your machine, and holding `COMMAND + R` until the Apple logo appears.

 Then select Terminal from the Utilities menu.
 It looks like this: